 We’re trying to use personalization with our internal stakeholders in internal content and between the sellers and the buyers in external content.

 For example, internally, it helps when we want to communicate about processes.
 Recently, we changed our billing conditions internally.
-And we had to communicate this to our salespeople.
+We had to communicate this to our salespeople.

 Cegid is a group of companies – we actually have five business units.
 So, as you can imagine, it’s always better to use people within each of those business units to communicate key messages, even if those messages come from the central unit.

 We created a document, with Turtl as a matter of fact.
-And what we were able to do is incorporate a video message from different heads of business units or departments to get the message to the specific teams.
+What we were able to do is incorporate a video message from different heads of business units or departments to get the message to the specific teams.

 Sellers can do the exact same thing.
 For instance, if I’m responding to a bid or I’m sending a sales proposal, I could add personalized sales messaging videos and incorporate those videos in the documents.

-And that wasn’t because the words were different, it wasn’t because the message was different.
+That wasn’t because the words were different, it wasn’t because the message was different.
 It was because the content itself was actually a joy to interact with.
-It was actually something that people felt gave them control, it gave them autonomy, and it was something that they felt they wanted to spend time with.
+It was actually something that people felt gave them control.
+Giving people that autonomy helped in making them feel as though it was something that they felt they wanted to spend time with.

 One application of this is in channel enablement.
 When you think about working with partners that are reselling your product, usually they like being provided with content that they can utilize, personalize, and actually send to their customers.

-And so we use Turtl, for example, to create master documents that resellers can personalize with their logos, with their specific quotes, and with specific elements that they want to incorporate.
+So we use Turtl, for example, to create master documents that resellers can personalize with their logos, with their specific quotes, and with specific elements that they want to incorporate.
 They can then send these personalized versions out to their prospects and customers.
-So it’s personalization at scale.
+It’s personalization at scale.

 Djamel explains their key metrics for success: